jrnold/r4ds-exercise-solutions/docs/relational-data.md

 ```

+### Exercise 4 {.exercise}

-4. Draw a diagram illustrating the connections between the `Batting`, `Master`, and `Salaries` tables in the **Lahman** package.
+Draw a diagram illustrating the connections between the `Batting`, `Master`, and `Salaries` tables in the **Lahman** package.
 Draw another diagram that shows the relationship between `Master`, `Managers`, `AwardsManagers`.

 Most flowchart or diagramming software can be used used to create database schema diagrams.
 For example, the diagrams in *R for Data Science* were created with [Gliffy](https://www.gliffy.com/).

-You can use anything to create these diagrams, but I'll use an R-centric solution.
-The package [datamodelr](https://github.com/bergant/datamodelr) can programmatically create data models from R.
+You can use anything to create these diagrams, but I'll use the R package [datamodelr](https://github.com/bergant/datamodelr) to programmatically create data models from R.

 For the `Batting`, `Master`, and `Salaries` tables: